 Facing a rising tide of bankruptcy clients?

-Far from a gold rush, this influx of insolvencies will require both expertise and discretion from law firms far and wide.
-Clients facing tough decisions about their businesses will need competent representation and excellent client service—whether the firm is ready for it or not.
+Handling what comes next requires expertise and discretion from law firms.
+Clients facing tough decisions about their businesses will need competent representation and excellent client service — whether the firm is ready for it or not.

 Therein lies the challenge: the well of expertise is not bottomless.
 Many firms facing a stark increase in bankruptcy clients may soon find their bench of capable lawyers empty, with more clients still to come.